 The restaurant had an impeccable menu, specializing in local fish and lamb which you can either enjoy in the lovely dining room or in a more relaxed matter, in the lounge.
 From the lounge, seals are often seen playing in the bay popping up and crawling to the shore to bathe in the sun.

 A design hotel in the center of Reykjavík.
-If there ever was the perfect place to stay at in downtown Reykjavík this would be it.
-At a side street down from Laugavegur main shopping street, surrounded by all the best restaurants, museums and attraction, the 101 Hotel is the place to be.
+If there ever was the perfect place to stay in downtown Reykjavík this would be it.
+On a side street down from Laugavegur's main shopping street, surrounded by all the best restaurants, museums and attractions, the 101 Hotel is the place to be.

-The 101 offers everything you might want in a hotel but it’s that little extra that is getting it, its place at this list.
-Through the hotel, you will find amazing art pieces by Icelandic artist, a spa and wellness center and a fabulous restaurant offering everything from burgers to fancy lobster dishes.
+The 101 offers everything you might want in a hotel but it’s that little extra that is getting it, it's place on this list.
+Through the hotel, you will find amazing art pieces by Icelandic artists, a spa and wellness center and a fabulous restaurant offering everything from burgers to fancy lobster dishes.

 Nestled in the heart of Stykkishólmur, Hotel Egilsen is your home away from home.
 Here we have a historical gem that has been altered into an intimate 10 bedroom boutique hotel with top of the line COCO-MAT beds and a marine-influenced interior all to get you the best possible sleep and relaxation.
 What awaits in the morning is a delicious breakfast, an exceptional cup of coffee and a small hand-picked library for you to enjoy.

 The rooms are especially colorful and filled with character.
-The rooms are covered with and Icelandic design wool blanket and the heritage of the sight in very apparent.
+The rooms are covered with an Icelandic design wool blanket and the heritage of the sight is very apparent.